Skip Navigation

 Police duties and responsibilities

-• The Chief Constable and Police and Crime Commissioner commit to Operation Encompass forming part of the day-to-day safeguarding activity of the force, forming a key aspect of their response to children being recognised as victims of domestic abuse in their own right.
+• The appropriate implementation of Operation Encompass forms a key aspect of a forces’ response to children being recognised as victims of domestic abuse in their own right.
 (See Operation Encompass Children’s Victim Support Code and accompanying handbook.)

-• An Operation Encompass force policy should be in place.
+• Each force should have an Operation Encompass policy.
 For information about the policy contact info@opertationencompass.org

-• The force ensures that the Operation Encompass notifications are only shared with the appropriately trained Key Adults within the educational/early years setting.
-(Safeguarding Lead and their Deputy).
+• The force should ensure that Operation Encompass notifications are only shared with the appropriately trained Key Adults within the educational/early years setting (Safeguarding Lead and their Deputy).
 The required training is provided through the free National Online Operation Encompass Key Adult Training, accessed through this website.

 For further information and support please contact info@operationencompass.org